hjanime/SPADEVizR/README.md

 ## <a name="object_structure_uml"/> 9.1 Overview of SPADEVizR objects

-In SPADEVizR, six objects are available: `Results`, `SPADEResults`, `AC` (Abondant Cluster), `DEC` (Differentially Enriched Clusters), `CC` (Correlated Clusters) and `CCR` (Classification of Clustering Results).
+In SPADEVizR, six objects are available: `Results`, `SPADEResults`, `AC` (Abundant Cluster), `DEC` (Differentially Enriched Clusters), `CC` (Correlated Clusters) and `CCR` (Classification of Clustering Results).

-The following UML diagram summurize the structure of those objects:
+The following UML diagram summarize the structure of those objects:
 ![](README.figures/UMLDiagram.png)

 The `print` and `show` functions are available for all objects of this package.

 ## <a name="object_structure_results"/> 9.2 Results object
 The `Results` object is a S4 object containing the count matrix and the cluster phenotypes.
-It is to note that `Results` is a super classe of the `SPADEResult` (defined in next subsection).
+It is to note that `Results` is a super class of the `SPADEResult` (defined in next subsection).

 Different slots are available for a given `Results` object: